RomanMachala/AudioEval/README.md

 ```
 The application will then be available at https://localhost:8000
 ## Input structure
-The system expects a meta file (and optionally a path to a dataset).
+The system expects a meta file and audio samples.

-**If the dataset path is not specified, the metafile must have absolute paths**
 #### Examples of structure
 This section shows examples of structures of datasets for intrusive and non-intrusive evaluations.